ScopeFoundry/scopefoundry.github.io/content/en/docs/12_databrowser-tutorials/2_data-browser-viewer/_index.md

 ---
-title: ImageRead Viewer
+title: MatplotlibImreadView Example
-description: Learn how to create custom DataBrowserView applications.
+description: Learn how to create custom DataBrowserView for your applications.
 weight: 3
 ---